Hong Kong Profits Tax

-If the provisional tax is payable by two instalments and the first instalment has been settled by the due date, an application for holding over of the whole or part of the second instalment may be made subject to the prescribed time limit and grounds for application.
+If the provisional tax is payable by two installments and the first installment has been settled by the due date, an application for holding over of the whole or part of the second installment may be made subject to the prescribed time limit and grounds for application.

 Late or not filing a tax return is a serious offense leading to penalties and even prosecution.

 Income Tax Audit Exemption Requirements

 The following are exemption requirements for companies for submitting audited accounts together with their profits tax return: